cxysunny/SimuTCR/README.md

 ![SimuTCR overview](./SimuTCR_overview.png)

-SimuTCR is a Structure-informed multimodal model for jointly modeling the binding specificity of TCR α, TCR β, MHC, and peptide.
+SimuTCR is a Structure-informed multimodal model for jointly modeling the binding specificity of TCR α(CDR3α), TCR β((CDR3β), MHC, and peptide.
 Our approach integrates a sequence channel—designed to capture amino acid usage specificity by residue-lvel MoE and make MHC-restricted prediction—with a structure channel enhanced by AlphaFold3-generated features to capture the fusion knowledge of structure and sequence.

 ## ⭐️ Setup